woocommerce/woocommerce-rest-api-docs/source/includes/_coupons.md

 ## View A Coupon ##

-This API lets you retrieve and view a specific coupon.
+This API lets you retrieve and view a specific coupon by ID or code.

 ### HTTP Request ###